 All the components should be thoroughly checked before the tool leaves the workshop.
-Directional MWD sensors should be tested on a calibration stand that can simulate the expected azimuth and inclination.
-Some companies are able to install all the necessary downhole components inside the non-magnetic drill collar before leaving the workshop.
+Directional MWD sensors should be tested on a calibration stand to simulate the expected azimuth and inclination.
+Some companies can install all the necessary downhole components inside the non-magnetic drill collar before leaving the workshop.
 It may be necessary to supply more than one tool so that, if there is a failure, another tool is already on the rig to use as a backup.

 Rigging-up and Surface Checks

 All MWD systems have been designed to allow a fairly simple rig-up so that normal drilling operations are not seriously held up.
 The service company will supply all the necessary downhole and surface equipment.
 To rig-up and run an MWD system usually requires two service company engineers.